vytas7/benchmark-evolution/README.rst

 To Do / Exercise for the Reader
 ===============================

-* If there is interest, I could package this and upload to `PyPi <https://pypi.org>`_
+* Provided there is interest, I could package this and upload to `PyPi <https://pypi.org>`_
 * More fluid Matplotlib layouts (as opposed to just hardcoding everything for now)
 * Support for Git branches, tags, custom revision ranges etc
-* (Insert other cool feature)
+* (Insert another cool feature)